oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 There exist several proposals to demonstrate the proof of possession in the scope of the OAuth working group:

-  * **OAuth Token Binding** ([@I-D.ietf-oauth-token-binding]): In this approach, an access token is, via the so-called token binding id, bound to key material representing a long term association between a client and a certain TLS host.
-Negotiation of the key material and proof of possession in the context of a TLS handshake is taken care of by the TLS stack.
-The client needs to determine the token binding id of the target resource server and pass this data to the access token request.
-The authorization server then associates the access token with this id.
-The resource server checks on every invocation that the token binding id of the active TLS connection and the token binding id of associated with the access token match.
-Since all crypto-related functions are covered by the TLS stack, this approach is very client developer friendly.
-As a prerequisite, token binding as described in [@RFC8473] (including federated token bindings) must be supported on all ends (client, authorization server, resource server).
   * **OAuth Mutual TLS** ([@I-D.ietf-oauth-mtls]): The approach as specified in this document allows the use of mutual TLS (mTLS) for both client authentication and sender-constrained access tokens.
 For